abenf/D-D/empathic_sorcery.md

 | 9 | *Awaken*<br/> *Circle of Power*<br/>  |

 ## Level 3: Emotional Intelligence
 Your attunement to the inner lives of others grants you keen understanding of their moods and feelings.
 Target one creature you can see within 30 feet of yourself.
-You comprehend the target's true emotions even if it is not immediately reflected in their words and actions.
+You comprehend the target's true emotions even if they are not immediately reflected in the creature's words and actions.
 If the target has an intelligence of 3 or less or is otherwise incapable of conventional emotion, you are unable to read them.

 ## Level 6: Magnetic Presence